domagojk/scalable-arhitecture/README.md

 Recycle's store driver indentifies a "store component" by an `aggregate` property.

-Aggregate serves as a component initial state and it gives the store driver information about which part of the application state is modifing.
+Aggregate serves as a component initial state and it gives the store driver information about which part of the state a component is modifing.

 For example, if the complete app state has to be an object:
 ```javascript